 Cannon Mountain from Artist Bluff – White Mountains, New Hampshire

 Did you know that the 6,440-acre Franconia Notch State Park, which includes Cannon Mountain, was privately owned up until the 1920s?
-The Profile and Flume Hotel Companies (same owners) owned most of it.
+The Profile and Flume Hotel Company owned most of it.
 The Flume House was located in the southern section of Franconia Notch and wasn't rebuilt when it burned down in 1918.
-The Profile House was located in the northern section of Franconia Notch, and it burnt down in August of 1923.
+And the Profile House was located in the northern section of Franconia Notch, and it burnt down in August of 1923.
 Each of these grand hotels lasted for about 70 years.

 Franconia Notch from Bald Mountain – Franconia, New Hampshire